 Production zone and characteristics

-The grapes come from carefully selected Langhe and Roero vineyards.
-The area comprises highly diverse territories and different soils, ranging from Alba limestone marls to the sandy soils of the Roero hills.
+The grapes come from carefully selected Langhe vineyards.
+The area comprises diverse territories ranging from limestone marls to the more sandy soils.
 The winemaker’s expert hands select the best-suited vineyards for sparse bunches of small grapes, perfect for making this fine wine.
 Yields are around 60 hectolitres per hectare and training systems range from Guyot to spurred cordon.

 The grapes are destemmed and then crushed very gently.
 Alcoholic fermentation takes place in controlled temperature stainless steel tanks.
 The time on the skins varies from 10 to 15 days, depending on vintage.
 Frequent delastage help to extract the noble substances present on the skins.
 Malolactic fermentation occurs after racking off.

 The first phase of ageing takes place in small oak barrels, after which the wine completes its ageing in barrels of various sizes, until it achieves the right aroma-flavour balance.
 An international style wine, it needs at least 2 years ageing before reaching its maximum potential.

 It is ruby red in colour with garnet highlights.
 On the nose it has violet, rose, vanilla and cocoa aromas.
 In the mouth it is warm, full-bodied, velvety, rounded and long lasting, with an all encompassing, harmonious finish.
 Pronounced but well rounded, its woody note is due to ageing.

 Meat based pasta and rice and main dishes.
 Aged cheeses.

 18-20 C°.
 It is advisable to open the bottle an hour before serving.